“The bully never remembers, the outcast never forgets.”

 My story, however, has a happy ending.
 Not only did I survive those lonely years, I would be blessed in my adulthood with the privilege of being able to turn all that pain into purpose.
 After my memoir Please Stop Laughing At Me… landed on the New York Times bestseller list, I started receiving hundreds of emails from students, parents, educators, and “Adult Survivors of Bullying,”thanking me for helping them and giving them hope.

 I would be honored if you would bring me in to speak.
 I offer a comprehensive program for schools called It’s NOT Just Joking Around!™ (INJJA).
-The program consists of age-appropriate, live student presentations divided by elementary, middle, and high school, an SEL follow-up curriculum, faculty workshop, and evening parent/family seminar.
+The program consists of age-appropriate, live student presentations divided by elementary, middle, and high school, an SEL follow-up curriculum and communications tool kit, faculty workshop, and evening parent/family seminar.
 The reason my program includes students, educators, and parents is because that is the anti-bullying matrix.
 The most powerful approach to realistic, sustainable change in a school is to reach all three groups on a human level and engage them in a plan of action that each one feels respects their perspective.
 INJJA does this—one heart at a time.

 On the professional development side, my extensive list of offerings includes keynotes, institute days, boot camps and break-out sessions for conferences, conventions and special events.
 Click here for details.
 Of course I can design a presentation specifically for your needs as well.